sayantikabanik/sayantikabanik/README.md

 ✨ Past India inclusion council member @Twilio India\
 ✨ Past NomCom Member @Linux Professional Institute\
 ✨ Past Organiser GDG and WTM Bangalore

-### 🪼 My work style and more

-🦋 **Conditions I like to work in**
-   - Psychologically safe &  organised env
-   - Around happy humans who have a life outside of work

-🐢 **Time/Hours I like to work**
-   - Early mornings: deep work
-   - Mid-day:  meetings + planned task
-   - Night: planning & decompress

-🐬 **Best ways to communicate with me**
-  - Emails
-  - 1:1
-  - Direct message with tag (if requires my urgent attention)

-🐳 **How I best receive feedback**
-  - Constructive
-  - Perfect when it's driven from "things which could be better" than "everything went wrong, it's you"
-     - No to trauma dumping

-🐌 **How I learn best**
-  - Give me a taste of the big picture
-  - Being hands-on
-  - Organising & asking questions
-  - Big on research + planning, not great with hotfixes

-🦄 **Things I struggle with**
-  - Asking for help
-  - Taking space for myself
-  - Finding my beat, when overwhelmed
-  - Expressing my true emotions (often I mask)

-🦀 Other things to know about me**
-  - Zero tolerance for disrespect
-  - Speak but don't mansplain me
-  - Active listener
-  - Respect my time and I will yours
-  - Over-communication is sweet
-  - Neurospicy